-Michael Okpara University of Agriculture, Umudike, came into existence precisely on the 13th day of November, 1992 when the Federal Government of Nigeria promulgated the Federal Universities of Agriculture Decree 1992 (also cited as Decree NQ 48 of 1992).
+Michael Okpara University of Agriculture, Umudike (MOUAU), came into existence precisely on the 13th day of November 1992 when the Federal Government of Nigeria promulgated the Federal Universities of Agriculture Decree 1992 (also cited as Decree NQ 48 of 1992).
 This enabling law culminated in the appointment of the pioneer Governing Council led by Alhaji Mohamma Liman and the first Vice-Chancellor, Prof. Placid Njoku.

 The concept of the University of Agriculture is not restricted to Nigeria.
 In fact, such Universities are spread all over the world.
 It has been stated elsewhere that the general concept originated from the “American agrarian philosophy which premised economic development on the farm as a family business”.
-In Nigeria, the Universities of Agriculture being relatively new are lucky in that they can analyze the faults, weaknesses and strengths of Conventional Universities that offer degrees in Agriculture, and therefore develop objectives which are long-standing and tailored towards the production of better graduates as well as higher/better service to the community as a whole.
+In Nigeria, the Universities of Agriculture can analyze the faults, weaknesses, and strengths of Conventional Universities that offer degrees in Agriculture, and therefore develop objectives that are long-standing and tailored towards the production of better graduates as well as higher/better service to the community as a whole.
 Agricultural education, before 1988 when the first two Universities of Agriculture were established, was characterized by many weaknesses, viz.:

 The Universities of Agriculture were therefore established to help provide solutions to these weaknesses.
 On establishment, the philosophy of the Michael Okpara University of Agriculture, Umudike, was tailored towards this end.

-Michael Okpara University of Agriculture, Umudike, is situated in an axis along the road from Umuahia to Ikot Ekpene.
+Michael Okpara University of Agriculture, Umudike, is situated on an axis along the road from Umuahia to Ikot Ekpene.
 Its location is ten kilometers East of Umuahia, the Abia State Capital.
-Umudike and other host neighbours are agrarian communities.
-This brings to fore the role of the University as one specializing in agriculture and related programmes.
-The University inherited the immovable facilities and properties of former Federal College of Agriculture which has been moved to Ishiagu in Ivo Local Government Area of Ebonyi State.
-The National Root Crops Research Institute has common boundaries and share facilities with the University.
+Umudike and other host neighbors are agrarian communities.
+This brings to fore the role of the University as one specializing in agriculture and related programs.
+The University inherited the immovable facilities and properties of the former Federal College of Agriculture which has been moved to Ishiagu in Ivo Local Government Area of Ebonyi State.
+The National Root Crops Research Institute has common boundaries and shares facilities with the University.